 Yes, they're a bit geeky, but not as geeky as a black mud streak running up your butt and back.
 Quick release fenders that attach to your seatpost offer some protection, but they wiggle out of position, and can't compare to the full fenders.
-Full fenders, made out of lightweight plastic, provide maximum coverage, protecting your chest and face from front-tire spatter, and your back from the previously mentioned skunk streak.
+Full fenders, made of lightweight reinforced plastic, provide maximum coverage, protecting your chest and face from front-tire spatter, and your back from the previously mentioned skunk streak.
 They also protect you bike's drivetrain and frame against excessive build-up of winter gunk (it will build up anyway, why make it worse?).
 They attach to eyelets on your bike with steel struts, and will not easily shift out of position.

 We like German-made SKS fenders (about $52-58, plus installation), because they come in an array of sizes to fit your tires, they are durable, and come in a very elegant silver with pinstripes (these will, sadly, not be visible under a layer of winter mud, but you'll know they're there).

-- ILLUNIMATION: Be seen!
+- ILLUMINATION: Be seen!

-Reflective bands: chose from legbands, sashes, reflective stick-on tape, and sidewalls on tires.
+Reflectives: chose from legbands, sashes, reflective stick-on tape, and sidewalls on tires.